PABannier/nanograd/README.md

 After verification, nanograd is not a city in Russia...

-However, it is a lightweight deep learning framework you should use for learning purposes.

-The main objective is to implement any DL algo or model you want with as little boilerplate code as possible.
-The second objective is to create built-in visualization tools to better understand how a deep neural network trains (especially backprop).
+However, it is a PyTorch-like lightweight deep learning framework.
+Use it to implement any DL algo you want with little boilerplate code.

+The library has a built-in auto-differentiation engine that dynamically builds a computational graph.
+The framework is built with basic features to train neural nets: basic ops, layers, weight initializers, optimizers and loss functions.

 The repo will be updated regularly with new features and examples.

-Inspirations: nanograd was initially inspired by [geohot's tinygrad](https://github.com/geohot/tinygrad) and [CMU Deep Learning course](http://deeplearning.cs.cmu.edu/F20/index.html).

 ## Features